cloned-doy/lengca/README.md

 implementing genanki lib to automate tons of flash card generations.

-im using somebodyelse's code in this repo.
+im using some of somebodyelse's code in this repo.

 ### Run It